-C. State Match Requirement and Anticipated Cash Draw Ratio
+B. State Match Requirement and Cash Draw

-One condition of receiving the annual capitalization grant allotment is the State must deposit into the CWSRF state match in an amount equal to at least ten percent (10%) of the total amount of the expected federal grant.
-RIA will deposit the full state match of \$2,135,300 into the CWSRF from state appropriations and other resources available to RIA prior to receiving the capitalization grant.
-It will fully expend the state match before the first draw of funds from the capitalization grant with subsequent federal draw at 100%.
+One condition of receiving the annual capitalization grant allotment is the State must deposit into the CWSRF a match equal to at least twenty percent (20%) of the total amount of the expected federal grant.
+RIA will deposit the full state match of \$1,672,800 into the CWSRF from state appropriations and other resources available to RIA prior to receiving the capitalization grant.
+It will fully expend the state match before the first draw of funds from the capitalization grant with subsequent federal draws at 100%.
+The state will draw funds from the capitalization grant according to the payment schedule (timeline) submitted with the grant application and presented in the grant award.

-D. Administration of the CWSRF Program
+C. Administration of the CWSRF Program

 The CWA allows each state to use an amount equal to four percent (4%) of its capitalization grant to fund the administration of the CWSRF program.
-DHEC plans to retain the authority to use \$852,970, or approximately 4%, of its expected capitalization grant amount for program management, including funding staff, paying operational expenses and providing technical assistance to potential loan applicants.
+For SFY 2025, the State will take \$333,514, or approximately 4.0%, of the FFY 2024 CWSRF Base capitalization grant for administration of the CWSRF program.